georgescutelnicu/Image-Sorting-with-Classification/README.md

 - **PyTorch**: A powerful deep learning framework used for building and training neural networks.
 - **EfficientNetB2**: A state-of-the-art deep learning architecture employed for image classification tasks.
 - **Matplotlib**: A versatile library for creating visualizations, including plotting loss and accuracy curves during training.
+- **Pandas**: A data manipulation and analysis library used for handling data structures and data preprocessing.
+- **Tqdm**: A library for displaying progress bars and status information during data processing and model training.

 **This project provides a solid foundation for building and training deep neural networks for image classification tasks and offers a convenient way to organize image files.
 Feel free to use and modify it for your specific image classification and file organization projects.**